lorenzo-arena/histogram-equalizer/README.md

-## Hystogram equalizer project
+## Histogram equalizer project

 This project was made for the "parallel computing" course at the Computer Engineering University of Florence.

 ### Goal

-The main goal is to write two version of the same program which must compute the hystogram of an image an perform an hystogram equalization.
+The main goal is to write two version of the same program which must compute the histogram of an image an perform an histogram equalization.

 ### Requirements